How to do a Patent Search Yourself? – A Patent Search Tutorial

 Patent Classification Search

 This is another way to find relevant prior art.
 Here what you do is find a patent classification in which the keywords you created in the above step fall into.

 Patent classification is a hierarchical system that classifies a patent according to the area of technology it falls into.
 It makes managing and searching patents that fall into the same technical group or sub-group easier.

-There exist multiple patent classifications like US patent classification (USPC), International Patent Classification (IPC), European Patent Classification (ECLA) and Cooperative Patent Classification (CPC) which is harmonization of USPC and ECLA.
+There exist multiple patent classifications like US patent classification (USPC), International Patent Classification (IPC), European Patent Classification (ECLA), and Cooperative Patent Classification (CPC) which is the harmonization of USPC and ECLA.

 IPCs and CPCs are almost similar in one way or the other.
 The only difference between these classification systems is that IPCs have only a superficial level of hierarchy (maybe 2 or 3 levels) while the CPC goes a lot deeper, maybe up to 5 levels and hence, can greatly target your novel feature.
 As a rule of thumb, remember, almost all IPCs are included in CPCs, not the other way around.

-Another way is to head to patent.google.com and inserting your relevant keyword in the search box at the LHS.
+Another way is to head to patent.google.com and insert your relevant keyword in the search box at the LHS.
 It will fetch patents that match your keywords.
 Make a quick assessment from the title and open one that appears relevant.
 You will find relevant classification as per the patent examiner.
 Repeat the process to pick all the relevant classifications you want to find prior art in.

 Assignee and Inventor Based Search

 The procedure in these two strategies is almost the same hence I’m clubbing them.
-An assignee is a person or a corporation a patent has been assigned to.
-In the case of an independent inventor, assignee and inventor are the same.
+An assignee is a person or a corporation to a patent has been assigned to.
+In the case of an independent inventor, the assignee and inventor are the same.

 Citations are references cited by an applicant or a patent examiner during the prosecution stage of a patent.
 In patents, you will find two kinds of citations – forward and backward.
 Backward citations are references that a patent application refers to and forward citations are the references that refer to a patent application.